hfeiss/AWaccidents/README.md

 ![](/images/level_diff_death_2.png)
 ![](/images/exper_age_death.png)

 * Competent group - more than any other, this phrase decreased the likelihood of a prediction for death.
-Always make sure that your whole group is skilled enough and prepared for the river.

 * Wetsuits reduce the liklihood of injury